The Black Market Rhythm Co.: History

 In 2004, the band released a self titled EP under the name 'Christopher Ernst' which sold 500 copies in under two months of release.
 12 months later Jake O'Brien joined the band on trumpet and shortly after the group changed its name again to 'The Black Market Rhythm Co.'.

 In 2005 the band received consistent airplay on Triple J's Roots 'n All program, was selected for the AMRAP project and received Federal Government funding for a tour of Western Australia.
 In 2006 the band was featured on Triple J's '2006' new releases program and went on to receive regular airplay on the station and across the Macquarie Regional Radio Network.
 In early 2007 the band was officially nominated for Triple J's annual Hottest 100 poll.

 In June 2007, drummer Wayne Bennett left the band and was replaced by Ben Timony.

 The band has recently made a number of major festival appearances, including the 2008 Big Day out, 2008 Woodford Folk Festival, 2007 Queenscliff Festival, 2007 Quiksilver Pro Show and Festival of The Sun.

-In late 2007 the band released a video clip directed by Jeffrey Walker (actor) and starring Brooke Harman.
+In late 2007 the band released a video clip directed by Jeffrey Walker and starring Brooke Harman.
 The clip received airplay on Rage.

 The band was nominated and highly commended in the 2010 Q Song awards.